Abhaytomar2004/ImmunizationTracker/README.md

 1. API Integration: Developers can integrate the system with other applications or services using the provided APIs.

 # Code Organization
-The code for this Vaccination Management system can be organized into separate classes or packages for each entity, along with any necessary helper classes or functions.
+The code for this ImmunizationTracker can be organized into separate classes or packages for each entity, along with any necessary helper classes or functions.
 The code follow Object-Oriented Programming principles and best practices such as encapsulation, modularity, and proper separation of concerns.

 # Setup and Installation
-To set up the Vaccination Management System locally, follow these steps:
+To set up the ImmunizationTracker  locally, follow these steps:

 1. Clone the repository from GitHub.
 1. Open the project in your preferred IDE.